FreddyVRetro/ISA-PicoMEM/images/HDD/README.md

 # ISA PicoMEM HDD Images

-The 2 images are DOS 3.31 and DOS 6.22 Bootable images with no application.<br />
+The images are DOS 3.31 and DOS 6.22 Bootable images.<br />

-**NEW :** D33_200M_EN Image with some utilities, MTCP, MicroWEB and PicoMEM Drivers

-If you want to have more complex/pre generated images, wou can now use DOSForge:<br />
+If you want to have more complex/pre generated images, you can now use DOSForge:<br />
 https://github.com/flynnsbit/dosforge